andchamorro/ShinyMagnifying/README.md

 ## License {#license}

-ShinyMagnifying is licensed under the MIT License.
+ShinyMagnifying is licensed under the GNU General Public License (GPL) License.
 See the LICENSE file for more details.

 ## Acknowledgements {#acknowledgements}